-This is a web implementation of the 1970 Triadex Muse digital algorithmic music composer.
-It's an incredibly rare machine, one report claims that only 280 were built.
-And only a fraction of those are likely in working order.
-And that's a shame, because this was a remarkable machine and we can learn a lot from it.
+The Muse is incredibly rare; one report claims that only 280 were built, and a small fraction of those are likely in working condition today.
+And that's a shame, because this was a remarkable device and we can learn much from it.

-The OFF-RUN-START switch turns the unit on and can reset the state to the beginning.
+- The START-RUN-OFF switch turns the unit on and off, and can reset the state to the beginning.

 Here are some "compositions" transcribed from the User Manual.
 Click on one to load it into the Muse.